alfie-far/steady.zone/src/content/blog/ai-assisted-devops.md

 ![alt text](../../assets/images/smart-insights-intro.png "")

-In today's dynamic IT environments, monitoring server logs, alerts, and events is crucial for maintaining system health and ensuring smooth operations.
-By leveraging AI-driven tools, you can enhance your monitoring capabilities to detect errors, analyze patterns, and automate responses.
-A simiplified model to achive this goal has been described in this post and we're going to walk through some implemenation hints to build this automation for efficient incident management
+In today's dynamic IT environments, monitoring your logs and events is a crucial step for maintaining system health and ensuring smooth operations.
+A guided and AI-driven flow can enhance your monitoring capabilities to analyse errors, extrapolate patterns, and automate the process of responding to potential bugs.
+In this post, I will use a simplified and high level model of an application, to demonstrate how you can accomplish this idea in your platform.
+I will provide some context, an overview of the abstract stages in the process and will share some implementation hints to highlight the key points of the process.

 #### Overview

-The process involves four key stages:
+The process involves four key component:
-1. **Operate**: Collecting and aggregating logs, alerts, and events.
+1. **Operate**: Collecting and aggregating logs, traces, alerts, events etc.
 2. **Monitor**: Streaming data for real-time analysis.
 3. **Analyze**: Utilizing AI to detect anomalies and perform assisted analysis.
-4. **Automate**: Executing automated responses based on predefined runbooks.
+4. **Automate**: Executing guided responses based on predefined runbooks and generative AI.

 #### Components